 The Callan DC Index™ is an equally weighted index tracking the cash flows and performance of over 80 plans, representing more than 800,000 DC participants and over $100 billion in assets.
-The Index is updated quarterly and reflects 401(k) plans as well as other types of DC plans.
+The Index is updated eight to 10 weeks after the end of the quarter and reflects 401(k) plans as well as other types of DC plans.

-Target date funds are well on their way to becoming the single largest holding in the typical DC plan, accounting for one-fifth of total asset allocation (20.1%) within the DC Index.
-Only domestic large cap equity allocations are higher, at 23.3%.
-While target date funds have never experienced a quarter of net outflows since the DC Index’s 2006 inception, domestic large cap equity has seen outflows more than two-thirds of the time—including the third quarter.
-Within the 83% of plans offering target date funds, the target date funds allocation is 27%.
+Target date funds took another step forward during the fourth quarter to becoming the single-largest holding in the typical DC plan, accounting for more than one-fifth of total assets (21.1%) within the DC Index.
+Only domestic large cap equity allocations are higher, at 23.7%, followed by domestic small/mid cap equities at 11.9%.
+While target date funds have never experienced a quarter of net outflows since the DC Index’s 2006 inception, domestic large cap equity has seen outflows more than two-thirds of the time—including the fourth quarter.

-Overall, the DC Index’s total equity allocation has increased to nearly two-thirds (65.6%) of DC plans’ assets.
-This allocation has remained fairly static over the past several quarters and is well below the DC Index’s historic high of more than 70%, reached prior to March 2008.
+Overall, the DC Index’s total equity allocation has increased to over two-thirds (66.8%) of DC plans’ assets.
+This allocation has been trending slightly upward since the end of 2012; however, it is below the DC Index’s historic high of more than 70%, reached prior to March 2008.